-Adults are not the only ones affected by Mycotoxins, chemicals and other environmental contaminates.
-From my research and interviews with medical professionals, mold remediators and affected families I can tell you that children especially young children are just as vulnerable as adults to illnesses caused by environmental toxins.
+Adults are not the only ones affected by Mycotoxins, chemicals, and other environmental contaminants.
+From my research and interviews with medical professionals, mold remediators, and affected families, I can tell you that children, especially young children are just as vulnerable as adults to illnesses caused by environmental toxins.

-Too often I read, see or hear about children who have been misdiagnosed for years on end.
-Chronic allergies, digestive issues, sinus infections, ear infections and wheezing can go on throughout childhood without properly addressing the root cause.
-The root cause can be as simple as a family living in a contaminated environment, around a farming area or consuming contaminated food.
+Too often, I read, see, or hear about children who have been misdiagnosed for years on end.
+Chronic allergies, digestive issues, sinus infections, ear infections, severe cognitive impairment, neuroimmune conditions, and respiratory issues can go on throughout childhood without properly addressing the root cause.
+The root cause can be as simple as a family living in a sick building, around a farming area, and or consuming contaminated food.

-Mycotoxins emitted from certain types of mold can be found in water damaged homes and on foods like corn, sugar, soy, peanuts and grains; they can cause an array of health issues and seriously weaken the immune system.
-According to the World Safety Organization, “The human body once exposed to a mycotoxin runs a triple risk to its toxic effects.
+Mycotoxins emitted from certain types of mold can be found in water-damaged homes and on foods like corn, sugar, soy, peanuts, and grains; they can cause an array of health issues and seriously weaken the immune system and cause toxic effects to all organ systems.
+There is a class of mycotoxins, though, that is like no other; they are the mycotoxins produced by Stachybotrous.
+These poisons can cause serious damage to humans and animals.
+According to the World Safety Organization, “The human body, once exposed to a mycotoxin, runs a triple risk to its toxic effects.
 The triple risk factors are direct toxic effect of the mycotoxin, acquisition of mutated RNAi from the mycotoxin’s parent fungus, and creation of an internal biofilm, which will harbor a toxic soup of disease.”

 Other important resources are:

 A Compromised Generation: The Epidemic of Chronic Illness in America’s Children Book by Beth Lambert

 Is This Your Child?
 Book by Dr. Doris Rapp